The power of Luminosity Masks

 Dodge & Burn

 Dodge & Burn is a term that is based on a technique in analog photography.
 It was used to brighten or darken specific areas of a photo during the development.
 The same technique is used in Photoshop nowadays as the digital equivalent.
-When bright areas of a photo become even brighter and when dark areas become even darker, then we are boosting the contrast and the image appeals more vivid to the viewer.
+When bright areas of a photo become even brighter and when dark areas become even darker, then we are boosting the contrast and the image appeals more vividly to the viewer.

-And here is how it works: Instead of using Dodge & Burn the default way, which is by creating a new layer, setting the blend mode to "Overlay" or "Soft Light" and to draw with a pencil on a very low opacity in white to brighten the specific part of the image or in black to darken the area, you will do the same process by simply using the Luminosity Mask as your Dodge & Burn layer.
+And here is how it works: Instead of using Dodge & Burn the default way, which is by creating a new layer, setting the blend mode to "Overlay" or "Soft Light" and draw with a pencil on a very low opacity in white to brighten the specific part of the image or in black to darken the area, you will do the same process by simply using the Luminosity Mask as your Dodge & Burn layer.

-The right image shows how a perfect Luminosity Mask could look like for this photo.
+The right image shows what a perfect Luminosity Mask could look like for this photo.
 The bright parts within the right image are also the parts of the image we want to highlight.
 Therefore, this can be used as a perfect Dodge & Burn layer to increase the contrast and focus of the image.

 Creating Luminosity Masks